-This report relies on primary data collected during outreach activities mostly.
-This data was later on entered, collated in an Management Information System (MIS) and analyzed.
-The data was collected by individuals who were trained on child protection and research ethics.
+This report features data collected during outreach activities.
+It was collated and analyzed through a Management Information System (MIS).
+The data was collected by individuals trained in child protection and research ethics.

 Preventive Counseling Workshop(follow-up): Sexually Transmitted Disease (STDs) amongst MSM , Dhaka Bangladesh, May 2000

 Collaborating Partners: Bandhu Bangladesh, Akbar Foundation USA, VISION Pakistan